ZuinigeRijder/SolisCloud2PVOutput/README.md

 This information is used to compute the new information to be send to PVOutput and/or Domoticz, when the timestamp is changed.

 Notes
-* only between 5 and 23 hour data is fetched from SolisCloud and copied to PVOutput and/or Domoticz
-* the script will exit outside 5 and 23
+* the script will exit outside 5 and 23, unless you have configured "run_unendless = True" in soliscloud_to_pvoutput.cfg
-* Each new day the "watthour today" starts with 0
+* each new day the "watthour today" starts with 0
-* Because the resolution of the SolisCloud watthour is in 100 Watt, a higher resolution is computed with current Watt
+* because the resolution of the SolisCloud watthour is in 100 Watt, a higher resolution is computed with current Watt
 * if you have more than 1 station [you need to configure each inverter in different directories](#configuration-with-multiple-inverters-in-one-soliscloud-station)
-* If you have more than 4 strings or a 3 phase inverter, you need to adapt the script (sorry, not supported yet)
+* if you have more than 4 strings or a 3 phase inverter, you need to adapt the script (sorry, not supported yet)
+* there is a dependency to package paho_mqtt, you need to install this e.g. by command "python3 -m pip install paho_mqtt==1.6.1"

 ## SolisCloud
 [SolisCloud](https://www.soliscloud.com/) is the next generation Portal for Solis branded PV systems from Ginlong.